lamps-wg/cmp-updates/draft-ietf-lamps-rfc6712bis.md

-1. Client users should be aware that storing the target location of an HTTP response with the 301 (Moved Permanently) status code could be exploited by an on-path-attacker trying to block them permanently from contacting the correct server.
+1. Client users should be aware that storing the target location of an HTTP response with the 301 (Moved Permanently) status code could be exploited by a meddler-in-the-middle attacker trying to block them permanently from contacting the correct server.

 1. If no measures to authenticate and protect the HTTP responses to